Secondary School Partnership Opportunities

-- Improve the quality and consistency of mentoring in line with the ‘National Mentor standards for ITE’ and implement the new co-designed on-line Mentor training programme with all partners to ensure highest possible outcomes for our NQTs.
+- Improve the quality and consistency of mentoring in line with the ‘National Mentor standards for ITE’ and further implement and build upon the co-designed on-line Mentor training programme with all partners (launched in September 2017) to ensure highest possible outcomes for our NQTs.

-- Work with partners via mentor training to add better quality data to Abyasa, and make more effective use of data about trainee progress at each assessment point
+- Work with all partners via mentor training, to add higher quality data to Abyasa, and make effective use of data regarding student progress at each assessment point.

-- Continue working with the Strategic Management Board (SMB) and School Direct (SD) partners to ensure that all share in the vision and improvement planning process
+- Continue working with the Strategic Management Board (SMB) School Direct (SD) and School Centred Initial Teacher Training (SCITT) partners to ensure that all share in the vision and improvement planning process.

-- Develop the partnership, including working closely with the Academic Services Partnership Team (ASPT) in order to track NQTs and improve communication with schools, especially those new to the partnership
+- Develop the partnership, including working closely with the School Partnership Office in order to track NQTs and improve communication with schools, especially those new to the partnership.

 Secondary School Partnership opportunities